 If you make the relationship the primary concern, you will yield better results.
 It sounds counterintuitive, but it’s true.
 And why wouldn’t it?
 At the core of most businesses is trust, not money.
 Your potential customers have to be willing to trust you with some service, product, etc.

 If you can maintain this mindset, you will spend more time thinking what is best for your customer, speaking in ways that they best understand, caring about what they care about, doing the things that make them feel loved.

 And the converse is true, too.
 If you think about money more than the customer, you will focus on what you can get out of them, find ways to lessen the service or quality to widen your margins, seeing them more as piggy bank than a person.

 Of course at some point this analogy breaks down.
-But, there is more truth here than we’d like.
+But, there is more truth here than not.

-Building a business that lasts, requires us to take the long view.
-And that means seeing business as a relationship.
+Building a business that lasts, requires us to take the long view, which means seeing it as a relationship.